sahiljajodia01/attendance-portal/README.md

 ___

-To run this on your PC, clone this repository and after navigating to the repository type in the terminal
+To run this on your PC, clone this repository and after navigating to the repository type the following command in the terminal
 ```
 pip install -r requirements.txt
 python manage.py runserver